Skip to content

 1. Set Mesh quality to Expert settings.

-6. Set the segment counts A, B and C for the second structured entity as 5, 5 and 10, respectively.
+4. For the structured entity targeting volume 13, set the segment counts A, B and C as 5, 5 and 10, respectively.
 Example image

-7. Set the segment counts A, B and C for the third structured entity as 5, 5 and 10, respectively.
+5. For the structured entity targeting volume 25, set the segment counts A, B and C as 5, 5 and 10, respectively.
 Example image

 Example image